 As a teenager, there’d always be a copy of Real Estate News in my room.
 I’d buy books about houses and pore over the floor plans of beautiful mansions, planning where I’d place the furniture in my dream home.
 I’d look at the newspaper and see Toronto real estate agents like Harvey Kalles, Al Sinclair and Elli Davis—these people were like celebrities.
-My friends idolized athletes and musicians, but I thought that the top real estate agents, whose names and faces were plastered across billboards across town, were equally impressive.
+My friends idolized athletes and musicians, but I thought that the top real estate agents, whose names and faces were plastered on billboards across town, were equally impressive.
 I always wanted to be like them.
 The only problem is that I never thought I had the intelligence, since teachers were always telling me that I shouldn’t follow my dreams.

 When I was 15, my father got sick, and I ended up dropping out of school because I was so lost and unhappy.
 My education mostly came from self-help books by Tony Robbins and Robert Kiyosaki.
 Sometimes, I’d find myself driving through the Bridle Path in my dad’s black Corvette, staring at the houses on Post Road.
 That’s probably where I got my taste for Edwardian architecture.
 Looking back, it’s clear that I was dream building all on my own.